 The schedule of stipends, times and dates available, and other pertinent information will be discussed during the couple’s first appointment with the priest.

 In the Sacrament of Holy Orders, also known as Ordination, the priest being ordained vows to lead other Catholics by bringing them the sacraments (especially the Eucharist), by proclaiming the Gospel, and by providing other means to holiness.

 Anointing of the Sick

 The Sacrament of the Anointing of the Sick, formerly known as Last Rites, is a ritual of healing appropriate not only for physical but also for mental and spiritual illness.
 Through this sacrament, the Church comforts and supports the person who is suffering and continues the healing ministry of Christ.
 For those who are about to die, the Church, in addition to the Anointing of the Sick, offers the Eucharist as viaticum – food for the journey home.

 Parishioners are asked to call the parish office when a family member is seriously ill and in need of Anointing.
 The parish occasionally offers this Sacrament during special Masses.

 Our parish religious education program (also known as “C.C.D.”) serves many children and adults.
 Below is a brief overview of the program for children and an introduction to the Rite of Christian Initiation for Adults.

 Religious Education Classes are available for children six years old and/or in grade one, through high school.

-Religious education classes for children usually gather each Sunday at 10:20 A.M. in the Gymnasium unless otherwise noted; the children are expected to attend either the 9:30 AM or the 12:30 PM Mass with their instructors.
+Religious education classes for children usually gather each Sunday from 10:30 A.M. to 12:15 P.M. in St. Mary’s Hall unless otherwise noted; the children are expected to attend either the 9:30 AM or the 12:30 PM Mass with their instructors.

 Adult Faith Formation Programs (such as Bible studies, etc.) are open to anyone who is interested in learning more about their faith.